It’s not necessary what he does – Pep Guardiola hits out at Everton’s Yerry Mina

 “If he did it all the time, I wouldn’t know where he had seen it because he (Mina) hasn’t been on the pitch for weeks,” he said.

-City’s 11th successive league victory leaves them requiring a maximum of six points for a fifth title in six seasons.
+City’s 11th successive league victory leaves them requiring a maximum of three more points for a fifth title in six seasons.

 They inflicted a record 10th home league defeat of the season on Everton, who remain 17th and a point above Leeds, but of equal concern was the withdrawal of striker Dominic Calvert-Lewin at half-time.